Rosamel Farm 1840s

 The property was a natural landing for boats in the Leschenault Estuary.

-At this time, the property consisted of 3,500 acres of freehold estate land and was worked along with another farm at Wokalup for grazing.
+At this time, the property consisted of 3,500 acres of freehold estate land and was worked with another farm at Wokalup for grazing.
 John Clifton ran mixed and dairy farming at Rosamel, plus raised swine.
-His dairy herd consisted of shorthorns and jersey cows.
+His dairy herd consisted of shorthorns and Jersey cows.
 He also grew wheat and hay and grazed more than 500 sheep.

 There was a great Tuart tree on the property.
 Every night he hoisted a large cask out of the reach of snakes and natives and slept in peace.
 He also used the cask as a wardrobe and, on one occasion, a sow deposited her litter on the owner’s dress suit, much to his disgust.